verbb/social-poster/docs/providers/facebook.md

 Please refer to our [Submit Facebook App for Review](#submit-facebook-app-for-review) section.

-## Posting to Facebook Page

-In order to post to a Page, you'll be required to submit your Facebook App for review.
-You'll need the `pages_manage_posts` and `pages_read_user_content` permissions.

-Please refer to our [Submit Facebook App for Review](#submit-facebook-app-for-review) section.

-## Submit Facebook App for Review
+### Submit Facebook App for Review

-Facebook's API's have become much more restricted in recent years, and you'll almost certainly be required to submit your Facebook App for review.
+Facebook's API's have become much more restricted in recent years, and in some cases you'll be required to submit your Facebook App for review.
 Credit to [@geoffreyvandamme](https://github.com/verbb/social-poster/issues/32) for outlining these steps.

 1. First, create a user in Craft with permissions to access Social Poster, and to edit/publish entries in the desired section(s).
 Take note of the username/password of this account, as you'll be providing this to Facebook in your submission.
 1. Take note of the permissions required for the posting type you've selected (Page or Group).